LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/composition/arcs.md

 - `Usd.ListPositionFrontOfPrependList`: Prepend to prepend list, the same as `Sdf.<Type>ListOp`.appendedItems.insert(0, item)
 - `Usd.ListPositionBackOfPrependList`: Append to prepend list, the same as `Sdf.<Type>ListOp`.appendedItems.append(item)

-As we can see, all arc APIs, except for variants and sublayers, in the high level API, are thin wrappers around the [list editable op](./fundamentals.md#list-editable-operations-ops) of the arc.
+As we can see, all arc APIs, except for sublayers, in the high level API, are thin wrappers around the [list editable op](./fundamentals.md#list-editable-operations-ops) of the arc.

-### Sublayer / Local Opinion <a name="compositionArcSublayer"></a>
+### Sublayers / Local Opinions <a name="compositionArcSublayer"></a>

 ~~~admonish tip title=""
 ```python